Product to Model

 Default: "png"

-, the API will return the generated image as a base64-encoded string instead of a CDN URL.
-The base64 string will be prefixed data:image/png;base64,...
+When set to true, the API will return the generated image as a base64-encoded string instead of a CDN URL.
+The base64 string will be prefixed data:image/png;base64,....

 Default: false